emmanuellawal/MyWebClass/docs/architecture.md

 **Architecture Status:** READY FOR IMPLEMENTATION ✅

-**Next Phase:** Begin migration and implementation using the architectural decisions and patterns documented herein.
+**Next Phase:** Begin implementation using the architectural decisions and patterns documented herein.

 **Document Maintenance:** Update this architecture when major technical decisions are made during implementation.